Skip to main content

 What happened to Octopus Greener Days?

-Octopus Greener Days has been rebranded to Greener Nights.
-The scheme always covered overnight hours, and the new name makes that clearer.
+Octopus Greener Days has been renamed Octopus Greener Nights.
+The scheme always focused on overnight hours, and the new name reflects that more accurately.

 What is Octopus Greener Nights?

-Greener Nights is a free forecast for Octopus customers with a smart meter.
+Greener Nights is a free forecast for Octopus Energy customers on the Intelligent Octopus Go tariff.
 It shows which nights (11PM–6AM) are greenest, based on wind generation and grid carbon intensity.

 How do rewards work with Greener Nights?